 Look for people to review your products and service, offer giveaways in exchange for guest posts, be charitable, think about local charities, professional or trade organisations that you connect too.

-There are an abundance of online analytical tools available to webmasters, digital agencies and business owners alike designed to help you with your SEO efforts, tools like Moz, Majestic, Ahrefs, URLProfiler, Semrush and Buzzstream all provide tools which some view as being quintessential in achieving their SEO objectives.
+There are an abundance of online analytical tools available to webmasters, digital agencies and business owners alike designed to help you with your SEO efforts, tools like Moz, Majestic, Ahrefs, URLProfiler, Semrush and Buzzstream are SEO tools which some view as being quintessential in achieving their optimisation objectives.

 Aside from website or competitor analysis, they also provide automated solutions for laborious tasks which are conducted daily, methodically scanning billions of pages searching for broken-link or guest posting opportunities.